-- [1] Interface blocks cannot own or inherit behaviors, have classifier behaviors, or methods for their behavioral features. - [2] Interface blocks cannot have composite properties that are not ports. - [3] Ports owned by interface blocks can only be typed by interface blocks.
+- [1] Interface blocks shall not own or inherit behaviors, have classifier behaviors, or methods for their behavioral features. - [2] Interface blocks shall not have composite properties that are not ports. - [3] Ports owned by interface blocks shall only be typed by interface blocks.